⌚ April 4, 2012

 The book takes a worst-case scenario approach: Hiding data from an oppressive regime.
 Therefore, a number of privacy hiding techniques may seem like overkill to one living in a tolerant nation.
 However, laws are constantly changing and our freedoms are being eroded, so the knowledge gleaned now may be invaluable in the future.

 And that brings up another good point about why I like Desktop Witness.
 It goes beyond any one specific country and forces you to think internationally.
-It takes into account that their are countries with Draconian laws and totalitarian regimes that see any form of personal privacy as a threat to their power base.
+It takes into account that there are countries with Draconian laws and totalitarian regimes that see any form of personal privacy as a threat to their power base.
 As such, the book discusses traveling to different countries of varying laws and warns how hiding data on a laptop when crossing borders could incur the wrath of the State.
 In addition, for those left with no choice and must live under such regimes, techniques for hiding your data from the State are discussed – along with warnings for doing so.
 Both the positive and the negative aspects of information privacy are handled.

 Many software packages for hiding, encrypting, and emailing data are introduced along with their usage.
 However, most software is intended for Windows 95/XP/2000 since the book is dated for 2002.
 Windows is discussed as a last resort.
 In fact, when it comes to Windows, the author takes the following approach: Do not use Windows since it leaves behind too much digital litter for a forensics investigator to find, but if you must use Windows, here is what you can do.
 Newer, better alternatives such as Linux and TrueCrypt are not mentioned, so you might want to use the software as a starting point from which to seek better programs available today.